rlaffers/eslint-plugin-xstate/README.md

 ## TODO

-- detect infinite loops
+- write docs for no-infinite-loop
-- write docs for event-name
+- add test for no-infinite-loop
 - add an option to restrict some matchers to the scope of state machine declarations
 - improve event-names to lint `type` values in event objects
 - recommend not using inline implementations of actions, services, guards, activities